 Within the structure and order of a military school, wayward teenage boys become respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose mission is to lead struggling teenagers to achieve their specific purpose, or destiny, in Christ.

 Teens arrive at Heartland Boys Academy from around the country, including from Medford, Oregon.
 Parents often find it advantageous to grow in a new environment detached from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
 We are a military academy, an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively serves troubled or at-risk boys.
 Beyond helping capable students learn to apply themselves academically, we provide specific leadership training to unleash the potential in each student.
 We teach teens to serve and love other people.
 Community service events and real jobs offer real-life experience and application of the leadership principles taught at Heartland.